-News update!!!
-See Documentary page for updates!
-The Sierra Club Magazine and Sealwatch.org support the documentary project fundraiser! https://vimeo.com/143438407 see also https:vimeo.com/148531400 Your support is welcome!
-See Paypal button on Paypal page and donate to BlueOceanProduction or email@example.com
+See Documentary page for updates on this full length feature documentary in production!
+The Sierra Club Magazine and Sealwatch.org support the documentary project fundraiser! https://vimeo.com/143438407 see also https://vimeo.com/157920344 Your support is welcome!
+See Paypal button on Paypal page and donate to BlueOceanProduction or firstname.lastname@example.org

 Seals and Sea Lions are "Sentinels of the Sea".
 They are "pinnipeds", marine mammals with fur that must haul out onto land on a regular basis.
-They have many fascinating behaviors, are highly intelligent, and have special adaptations that allow them to remain underwater for extended periods of time.
+They have many fascinating behaviors, are highly intelligent, and have special adaptations that allow them to remain underwater for extended periods of time even though they are air breathing animals.
 They are "indicator" species that provide a reflection or barometer of many ocean conditions, and factors affecting the health of the oceans and the plants and animals that live in the ocean.
 Many of these factors affect humans as well.
-Learn more about seals and sea lions as "sentinels" of ocean conditions in the upcoming production "Sentinels of the Sea" due to be released early next year.
+Learn more about seals and sea lions as "sentinels" of ocean conditions in the upcoming production "Sentinels of the Sea" nearing completion.